Megaparsec tutorial

 is not everything, we may have a need to analyze and/or manipulate it.
 This

-Trivial parse errors are usually generated by megaparsec
+Trivial parse errors are usually generated by megaparsec, but we can

 failure :: MonadParsec e s m